'It doesn't mean you can't have sex': Woman breaks silence on medical condition

-Once a year since she was 14, J would try insert a tampon.
+Once a year since she was 14, J would try to insert a tampon.

 The Wellington woman, who wants to be known by the initial J, attempted the annual ritual without success for years, hoping that maybe one day it would finally work.